 The 1990 1000 Lakes Rally was extended to be four days long and Vaheri became the pinnacle of the opening day, being the longest stage of the loop.
 The route remained the same as 1989, but the direction was reversed.
 The stage was driven in the dark, as this video from 1990 shows well at 50:45, shot at the finish line.

 In 1992 Vaheri ended prematurely the rally of the young Marcus Grönholm on his first factory team outing on a Toyota Celica.
-He went off slightly on the small road at the beginning and damaged the suspension.
+He went off slightly on a jump on Vaherintie and damaged the suspension.
 He managed to finish the stage, but was so far behind in the results that the team couldn’t arrange service for two cars running so far from each other.

 Meanwhile, in 1993 Vaheri was now moved to Saturday evening as the rally had become again only three days long.
 Thus the stage was again driven in daylight.
 It became the point where Ari Vatanen snatched the lead from Juha Kankkunen in a long battle – only to lose it on the following stages due to misting windscreen.
 This video at 34:17 shows some tricky but fast bends on Tarvajärventie.